MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_While.md

 ## Long description

-The `While` statement (also known as a `While` loop) is a language construct for creating a loop that runs commands in a command block as long as a conditional test evaluates to true.
-The `While` statement is easier to construct than a For statement because its syntax is less complicated.
-In addition, it is more flexible than the Foreach statement because you specify a conditional test in the `While` statement to control how many times the loop runs.
+The `while` statement (also known as a `while` loop) is a language construct for creating a loop that runs commands in a command block as long as a conditional test evaluates to true.
+The `while` statement is easier to construct than a For statement because its syntax is less complicated.
+In addition, it is more flexible than the Foreach statement because you specify a conditional test in the `while` statement to control how many times the loop runs.

 The following shows the While statement syntax: